ajiwo/ratelimit/README.md

 ./test.sh
 ```

-Note: Some tests require running Redis instances for integration testing.
+Note: Some tests require running Redis and PostgreSQL instances for integration testing.

 ## License